yvvki/bunup/docs/docs/plugins/inject-styles.md

 # Inject Styles

-The `injectStyles` plugin transforms CSS files and automatically injects them into the document head at runtime.
-This is particularly useful when building component libraries where you want styles to be automatically applied when components are used.
+The `injectStyles` plugin transforms CSS imports (like `import "./styles.css"`) into JavaScript code that automatically injects styles into the document head at runtime.
+This is particularly useful for component libraries where styles should be automatically applied without requiring users to manually include CSS files.

 ## Installation

-The `injectStyles` plugin uses LightningCSS under the hood.
-You'll need to install it as a dev dependency:
+The plugin uses LightningCSS under the hood.
+Install it as a dev dependency:

 ```bash
 bun add --dev lightningcss